-Manufacturers also need to get creative in their efforts to attract workers by meeting them where they’re at today – not in the newspaper, radio, TV or billboards, but online.
+Manufacturers also need to get creative in their efforts to attract workers by meeting them where they’re at — not through newspapers, radio, TV, or billboards, but online.
 The more effective way to connect, especially with millennials, is through social media.
 Keep in mind that younger generations today aren’t looking just for a career; they’re looking for a positive culture focused on employee and community wellbeing.
 Use video to highlight the benefits of working for your organization, and promote your workplace culture as a primary asset.

-Automation, the Industrial Internet of Things (IIoT), robotics, cloud computing and more...technology is advancing at warp speed, and most manufacturers struggle to keep up, let alone stay on the leading edge.
-By the time many IT departments have gone through the process of researching, getting approval, purchasing and installing new technology, a faster and more agile solution may have already emerged.
+Automation, the Industrial Internet of Things (IIoT), robotics, cloud computing, and more...technology is advancing at warp speed, and most manufacturing companies struggle to keep up, let alone stay on the leading edge.
+By the time many IT departments have gone through the process of researching, getting approval, purchasing, and installing new technology, a faster and more agile solution may have already emerged.

-Today, manufacturers should be taking note of these important developments:
+Today, manufacturers should take note of these important developments:

-The majority of manufacturers are relying on outdated security systems incapable of addressing the number and complexity of threats today, leaving many of them vulnerable to costly breaches.
+Many manufacturers rely on outdated systems incapable of addressing the number and complexity of threats today.
 Businesses need to employ more sophisticated ways of securing their networks, as the traditional firewall approach may not be adequate to keep hackers from accessing them and doing real damage.

-The best weapons for combating cyber attacks are ensuring that all computer security software is routinely updated, and educating employees about the warning signs that the company’s security is being breached.
-One common way cyber criminals get into your network is via email.
-One of our clients has a helpful list of clues that may indicate if an email is a phishing scam that you may find helpful in avoiding a breach that could be very costly to your organization.
+The best weapons for combating cyberattacks are ensuring that all computer security software is routinely updated and educating employees about the warning signs of a security breach.
+The most common way cybercriminals get into your network, however, is via email.
+One of our clients has a helpful list of email phishing scam clues that you may find helpful in avoiding a breach.
+It’s also a given that your website needs an SSL certificate.

-Robust manufacturing marketing strategies generate sales-qualified leads by building trust through relevant blogs, case studies, eBooks, infographics and other helpful resources.
-Once that trust is built through online engagement and leads are nurtured through the sales funnel, those leads are more likely to engage on a personal level by requesting a free consultation, demo, assessment or other offer from the company.
+Robust manufacturing marketing strategies generate sales-qualified leads by building trust through relevant blogs, case studies, eBooks, infographics, and other helpful resources.
+Once trust is built through online engagement and leads are nurtured through the sales funnel, those leads are more likely to engage on a personal level.
+It might start with a request for a free consultation, demo, assessment, or other offer from the company.

-Creating all that content takes time, and a high level of expertise is needed to make your organization’s content rank higher in search engine results.
-Enlist the help of inbound marketing experts who understand your pain points and are laser-focused on the manufacturing sector and you’ll be better equipped to meet these challenges head on.
+Creating all that content takes time.
+Just like the products you develop require the right skills, a high level of expertise is needed to make your organization’s content rank higher in search engine results.
+Enlist the help of inbound marketing experts who understand your pain points and are laser-focused on the manufacturing sector.
+When you do, you’ll be better equipped to meet these challenges head on.